Keeping Weekend Warriors Out of the Doctor's Office

 A UW Health staff member shares his experience with "doing too much too soon."

-Madison, Wisconsin – About a year ago, as the heavy weight of a Wisconsin winter relented to the warm breezes of spring, a friend of mine decided to wipe away a few lethargic months in one energetic swoop by going for a run.
+One spring, as the heavy weight of a Wisconsin winter relented to warm breezes, a friend of mine decided to wipe away a few lethargic months in one energetic swoop by going for a run.

 Not quite 40 minutes later he returned home, and with the help of mapmyrun.com, determined he ran about 4.1 miles.
 Not Olympian, but not too shabby, particularly because he hadn't run in many months.
 As he re-hydrated, while trying to ignore the increasing tightness in his calves and thighs, my friend indulged in that fatigued satisfaction that accompanies the accomplishment of a physical goal.